-Architects: Anmahian Winton Architects
+Architects: Anmahian Winton Architects: Stantec

-Project Year: 2008
+- Year: 2008

+Text description provided by the architects.
 The Harleston Parker Medal is awarded each year to “the single most beautiful building or other structure” built in the metropolitan Boston area built in the past 10 years.
 Anmahian Winton has achieved this with its innovative and sustainable design for the Community Rowing boathouse in its first year of eligibility.

 Since opening last year, the CRI project has enjoyed an unprecedented level of public interest and acclaim largely due to its innovative design.
 The building has had an immediate impact on the mission, image, and visibility of CRI.
 Membership in CRI has doubled since the building opened, and the project has reinvigorated a neglected stretch of public land as an active public park for an underserved urban neighborhood.
 The Executive Director reports that both the staff and membership feel that they are making a positive contribution to the riverfront and the city of Boston.